-Join Scott Hargis for an in-depth discussion in this video Final images from the real estate photo session, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Final images from the real estate photo session, part of Learning Real Estate Photography.

 - Hey, what a fun house this was.…I actually had a really good time shooting it…and, you know, this is a very typical house.…This house exists all over the world.…You're guaranteed to encounter these…same sorts of challenges in your own work…on a regular basis.…That said, houses come in an incredible,…almost infinite, variety of challenges.…And you're going to find some places that are…crazy hard to shoot.…What you're going to do in those situations…is break them down into bite size pieces.…When you're confronted with that combination…of really challenging rooms,…try not to look at the entire picture at once,…but focus on just the foreground.…